We are an alternative to big-commission real estate brokers.

-Hello, folks, my name is Clinton Paquette.
+Hello, homeowners, my name is Clinton Paquette.
 The day of having to negotiate for a lower percentage rate is over.
-Because my real estate company is no longer a multiple listing service (MLS) member, I've been able to reduce my selling commission from a high of 6%, down to only 2% of the sale price.
-To effectively replace the MLS, I now sell homes through my open house marketing plan.
-To help you better understand that marketing strategy, I offer a for sale by owner class (FSBO).
+Because my real estate company is no longer a multiple listing service (MLS) member, I've been able to reduce my total commission from a high of 6%, down to only 1% of the sale price.
+To effectively replace the MLS, I now sell homes through my open house marketing concept.
+To help you better understand that concept, I now offer a for sale by owner class (FSBO).
 I will present that one hour class in either the privacy of your own home, or at my Sterling Heights office.
 Class content will include how to properly stage your home for sale, to strategically placing your open house directional signs, to correctly pricing your asset, and finally, to effectively negotiating the sale price of your home.
 If you don't follow and implement my aforementioned plan, selling your home will be difficult.
 In short, my $50 class will get you to the real estate closing table!

-That said, let us now take a look at two example sales.
-On the sale of a $300,000 home, my compensation would be $6,000.
-But on a condo deal, closing at only $80,000, my commission would come in at only $1,600.
+Having said that, let us now take a look at two example sales.
+On the sale of a $300,000 home, my compensation would be $3,000.
+But on a condo deal, closing at only $80,000, my commission would come in at only $800.
 Big or small sale, all of my deals receive the same degree of attention.
 Needless to say, the spirit of real competition is alive and well within my real estate brokerage.

 The High Commission Problem

-You see, as more home owners make their homes available via the open internet, and by-owner, many wise home buyers are no longer using a multiple listing service member to help them search for a home.
-In short, they are conducting their own by-owner searches.
-And many go on to actually find and buy their own homes.
+Even though a multitude of home buyers are no longer using a multiple listing service (MLS) member to help them search for a home (MLS homes are priced too high), many still go on to actually find and buy a for sale by owner (FSBO) dwelling.
 But why is this happening?
-Could it be said that many home buyers finally understand that the multiple listing service seller has added a big commission to the list price of their home?
+Could it be said that an increasing number of home buyers finally understand that the multiple listing service seller has added a big commission to the list price of their home?
 The answer, of course, is yes.
 And they won't tolerate any longer.

 A Written Listing Agreement Is Not Required

 So, whether you're selling or buying within the State of Michigan, I'm here to assist you.
-Equally important, and as stated in my first paragraph, you don't need to take my FSBO class to receive my help.
-But, if you're a buyer in search of a home, you will first need to take my home buyer class.
+If you're selling, you will first need to take my for sale by owner class (FSBO).
+But if you're a buyer in search of a home, you will first need to take my home buyer class.
 In either scenario, the upfront cost of $50 per person will save you a lot of time and money.
-That said, I now want to thank you for visiting my website.
-I'm also looking forward to hearing from you!
+That said, I'm now looking forward to hearing from you!